kanaria69/Mainecoco/README.md

-## I was in an 80's band called the prevention.
-We were better than the cure.
+## Where do you take someone who’s been injured in a peek-a-boo accident?
+To the I.C.U.